Last Updated: May 2026 · 3 months of testing · 3,000+ verified user reviews

 This one’s simple: ActiveCampaign has a real CRM.
 GetResponse doesn’t.

-GetResponse users typically integrate with external CRMs like Salesforce, HubSpot, or Pipedrive.
-That works, but it’s another tool to manage and another monthly fee.
+For B2B companies with sales teams, this isn’t a “nice to have” — it’s essential.
+GetResponse users typically integrate with external CRMs like Salesforce, HubSpot, or Pipedrive, which adds another tool to manage and another monthly fee.
+See our full GetResponse vs ActiveCampaign breakdown for enterprise CRM use cases.

 Unique Features: What Each Platform Does That The Other Can’t